dudung/bash-svg/README.md

-# ps-svg
+# bash-svg
-Examples of powershell script to produce svg image
+Examples of bash script to produce svg image

 # folders